Selva917611/installation-of-grafana/README.md

 # installation-of-grafana

-  Installation of Prometheus and Grafana through an EC2 linux machine
+  Installation of Prometheus and Grafana through Command Line Tool